yindaheng98/cloudreveimport/README.md

   -c string
         Path to the config file. (default "D:\\Documents\\MyPrograms\\cloudreveimport\\conf.ini") -m string
-        Map of files to be imported.
+        A folder to be imported.
+  -t string
+        Import the folder to which folder in cloudreve.
   -u string
         Email of the target user. (default "admin@cloudreve.org")
 ```